soulwire/sketch.js/README.md

 Mouse, touch and keyboard events are augmented for convenience and certain properties are also stored in the sketch for when you need them outside event handlers.

-The x and y properties are the mouse / touch coordinates relative to the window (clientX / clientY).
+The `x` and `y` properties represent the mouse or touch coordinates, relative to the window (clientX / clientY).

 	ctx.mousemove = function( e ) {
 		ctx.lineTo( e.x, e.y );